Bowl Me Over

 This is an overview of the instructions.
 For complete directions, scroll down to the bottom.

-3. Dip each pretzel into the melted white chocolate using a fork, ensuring it's fully coated.
-Allow excess chocolate to drip off.
+3. Dip the pretzels into the melted chocolate, ensuring it's fully coated.

-4. Place the chocolate-coated pretzels on a parchment paper-lined baking sheet.
+4. Place the chocolate-coated pretzels on the baking sheet.

-5. While the white chocolate is still wet, gently press two candy eyes into the small loops of each pretzel.
+5. Gently press two candy eyes into the small loops of each pretzel before the chocolate hardens.

 The following are affiliate links.
 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.